 Well… I guess that’s about all I have to say today.
 Going to see if I can make some pretty music.
 Have a great Sunday!

-I have been hanging out on the Recovery from Mormonism messageboard for about twenty years now, and I’ve been exposed to a lot of LDS stuff over the years.
+I have been hanging out on the Recovery from Mormonism messageboard for about twenty years now, and I’ve been exposed to a lot of LDS stuff over that time period.
 However, somehow I completely missed out on Saturday’s Warrior, which started out as a “humble drama project” in California back in 1973, was turned into a Brigham Young University stage production in 1974, and then in 1989, became this musical monstrosity weirdly reminiscent of Saved By The Bell.

 Because I had nothing better to do yesterday, I watched this whole film, and started a thread about it on RfM.
 On the surface, this show is pretty laughable and silly, but digging deeper, there’s actually kind of some disturbing stuff here.
 And since I haven’t upbraided the Mormons in a good, long, while, I thought today might be a good day for doing that.
 Germany is very stormy and windy today, and my dogs are too scared to go out and pee without strong encouragement from me.
 They probably won’t want a walk until things settle down.